 So began a long journey of searching for a tolerable daycare, a supportive preschool, and good-fit elementary school for her 2e boy.
-Following forays into Montessori, public G&T, public special education, ICT, and private special ed. programs, she concluded that a good-fit elementary school didn't exist for her (by then) two 2e boys, one of whom she pulled out of a citywide gifted program (because they kept asking for advice on how to keep her inquisitive son engaged).
-So in 2010 she created The Lang School, using her journalistic skills to vet experts in their fields and to partner with education leaders to open the school’s doors.
-As a social entrepreneur, she works hard daily to conceive and make real ways for unusual learners and passionate teachers to partner in innovating education.
+Following forays into Montessori, public G&T, public special education, ICT, and private special ed., she concluded that a good-fit school didn't exist for her (by then) two 2e boys, one of whom she pulled out of a citywide gifted program (because they kept asking her for advice on how to keep her restless, inquisitive son engaged).
+She started taking education courses at Bank Street College of Education and Columbia University’s Teachers College; she received certification training from SENG (Supporting the Emotional Needs of the Gifted) and in Ross Greene’s CPS (Collaborative & Proactive Solutions).

 And she, her ADHD children, her ADHD husband, and their cats lived happily ever after.